About Us

 Dusk to Dawn

-From nightfall to sunrise, experience video, light, and digital media projected onto the large wall of Te Papa behind the PA2026 site.
-This programme runs through each evening and into the early hours, keeping the site alight and culminating in the welcome of the dawn at 5am each morning.
+From nightfall to sunrise, video, light, and digital works are projected onto Te Papa’s wall, illuminating the site overnight and culminating in a collective welcome of dawn each morning.

 Travelling Work